jack1582/anti-ssh-crack/README.md

 ** CAUTION: ** be sure your ip is not in the list. run cmd `last` to find your self.

 * start iptables: `/etc/iptables-fw.sh`
+** TIPS:** if u ping the ip in the ipset-list, u will find ping says "not permitted", that means it works!. you can make it pingable just by delete the OUTPUT rule in iptables-fw.sh.

-* enjoy a cup of coffee, than check your exploit! (by `iptables -nvL`)
+* enjoy a cup of coffee, than check your exploit! (by `iptables -nvL`) the `-v` will make the counter displayed for each iptables rule.